NVIDIA/TensorRT-Model-Optimizer/examples/onnx_ptq/README.md

 ### Evaluation

 If the input model is of type image classification, use the following script to evaluate it.
 The script automatically downloads and uses the [ILSVRC/imagenet-1k](https://huggingface.co/datasets/ILSVRC/imagenet-1k) dataset from Hugging Face.
-As this is a gated repository, a valid `HF_TOKEN` will be required for accessing the dataset.
+This gated repository requires authentication via Hugging Face access token.
+See <https://huggingface.co/docs/hub/en/security-tokens> for details.

 > *Note: TensorRT 10.11 or later is required to evaluate the MXFP8 or NVFP4 ONNX models.*